Carolyn Eastman, PhD

 Associate Professor, early America

-I am an historian of early America with special interest in eighteenth- and early nineteenth-century histories of political culture, the media, women, and gender.
+I am an historian of early America with special interest in eighteenth and nineteenth-century histories of political culture, the media, and gender.
 My research often begins with questions about the uses and meanings of early American media—print, oral, and visual cultures—focusing especially on non-elite readers, listeners, and viewers.
 I have written about Americans’ fascination with Indian eloquence after the Revolution; schoolgirls’ vindications of female oratorical excellence; debates over the best means of advocating for world peace during the antebellum era; portrayals of masculinity and sexuality in popular texts about antebellum pirates; and anxious accounts of mixed-race families in Atlantic travelogues.

 My book, A Nation of Speechifiers: Making an American Public after the Revolution (University of Chicago Press, 2009) examines how ordinary women and men came to understand themselves as “Americans” after the Revolution.
-By scrutinizing the post-war profusion of print and oral media, from young men’s debating societies to schoolgirls’ elocution to Americans’ fascination with Indian eloquence, A Nation of Speechifiersoffers a geneology of early American identity that integrates politics, manners, gender, and race relations.
-It received the James Broussard Best First Book prize from the Society for Historians of the Early American Republic (SHEAR) in July 2010, and was a finalist for the Best Book Prize from the Berkshire Conference of Women Historians.
+By scrutinizing the post-war profusion of print and oral media, this book offers a genealogy of early American identity that integrates politics, manners, gender, and race relations.
+It received the James Broussard Best First Book prize from the Society for Historians of the Early American Republic (SHEAR) and was a finalist for the Best Book Prize from the Berkshire Conference of Women Historians.